-Food, candy, and drink are not to be brought to school by students for consumption during class periods, except for special projects (early morning practices, breakfast club, etc.) that have been scheduled by the instructor and approved by the Principal's office and this must be consumed in the cafeteria or designated area.
+Food, candy, and drink are not to be brought to school by students for consumption during class periods, except for special projects (early morning practices, breakfast club, etc.) that have been scheduled by the instructor and must be consumed in the designated area.
 You may bring your lunch for your noon meal and the lunch is only to be eaten during your lunch time.
 All lunches are to be eaten in the school cafeteria.
-Only clear bottles will be allowed for water.
+Only transparent (see through) bottles will be allowed for water.